Aarhus University Seal

 • Please note that students can select courses from one faculty only, and most faculties allow students to choose courses from one department only.

-Exceptions are exchange students from these partner universities, who can select for courses from all five AU Faculties:
+Exceptions are exchange students from the partner universities below, who can select courses from all five AU Faculties:

 Aarhus BSS